smhr/smhr.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoc at the school of astronomy of IPM.
+I am a postdoc at the school of astronomy at IPM.
 My current research includes gravitational instability of filaments using non-ideal magnetohydrodynamics framework, simulation of fragmentation of filaments and evolution of star clusters, especially globular clusters.
 I'm also interested in high performance computing especially its application in astrophysics.